A rolling stone gathers no moss: In literature

+Philip K. Dick's science fiction novel We Can Build You, written in 1962, features a fictionalized psychiatric test for schizophrenia in which a person is asked for the meaning of the proverb (see § In psychiatry below).

 In music

 Union activist Joe Hill's last will, written in the form of a song in 1915, states: "My kin don't need to fuss and moan / Moss does not cling to rolling stone."
-Hank Williams's "Lost Highway" opened with the line "I'm a rolling stone/All alone and lost", inspiring later songs to use the rolling stone metaphor, many of which dropped the reference to moss.
+Hank Williams's "Lost Highway" (1948) opened with the line "I'm a rolling stone/All alone and lost", inspiring later songs to use the rolling stone metaphor, many of which dropped the reference to moss.

 "Rollin' Stone" is a 1950 song recorded by blues legend Muddy Waters, which inspired the band name The Rolling Stones, and the 1965 song "Like a Rolling Stone" by Bob Dylan, which in turn inspired the magazine Rolling Stone.

-The Temptations released the song "Papa Was a Rollin' Stone" in 1971.
-Don McLean's 1970s "American Pie" reprised a reference to moss, with "Now for ten years we've been on our own / And moss grows fat on a rollin' stone".
-"Flames", a song by ZAYN, R3HAB and Jungleboi contains the line "'Cause I'm a rolling stone / And I keep rolling on".
+Don McLean's "American Pie" (1971) includes the lyrics "Now for ten years we've been on our own / And moss grows fat on a rollin' stone".
+The Temptations released a notable cover of the song "Papa Was a Rollin' Stone" in 1972 about an absent father.

+Dave Matthew's "Busted Stuff" (2002) verse shares "Rolling Stone gathers no moss, but leaves a trail of busted stuff".

+"Flames", a 2019 song by ZAYN, R3HAB and Jungleboi contains the line "'Cause I'm a rolling stone / And I keep rolling on".

+"Start Nowhere", a song released in 2022 by Sam Hunt includes the lyrics "Well I don't know but I've been told / Moss don't grow on a rolling stone".